GoogleChrome/ip-protection/Masked-Domain-List.md

 quinstreet.com                                   | QuinStreet                                                     | Not Impacted By Script Blocking
 quintelligence.com                               | Quintelligence                                                 | Not Impacted By Script Blocking
 quora.com                                        | Quora                                                          | Not Impacted By Script Blocking
+h.online-metrix.net                              | RELX                                                           | Some URLs are Blocked
+online-metrix.net                                | RELX                                                           | Not Impacted By Script Blocking
 rmbn.net                                         | RMBN                                                           | Not Impacted By Script Blocking
 rmmonline.com                                    | RMM                                                            | Not Impacted By Script Blocking
 creativecdn.com                                  | RTBHouse                                                       | Not Impacted By Script Blocking